 TOBAM’s research effort is led by Tristan Froidure, who has over 18 years of investment experience researching and developing quantitative investment and trading strategies.
 The research department makes recommendations to the Executive Committee on potential improvements in the implementation of investment strategies.
 The Head of Research works closely with Yves Choueifaty to set the company’s research agenda.

 In the 1930s a group of French mathematicians came together to reformulate modern mathematics from a perfectly rigorous, self-contained point of view.
 The group used the pseudonym Nicolas Bourbaki.

-This means for example defying conventional wisdom from the start when facing unclear definitions.
-Now, while our goal is not to produce an encyclopaedic and formidable body of work such as the “Éléments de mathématique” this spirit has a distinctive influence on our approach.
-Indeed, our common research path consists in going from clear definitions to establishing mathematical properties and then – and only then – conducting empirical tests to verify what could be expected from theoretical results.
+This means we avoid using conventional wisdom when it uses unclear definitions.
+While our goal is not to produce an encyclopaedic and formidable body of work such as the “Éléments de mathématique”, this spirit has a distinctive influence on our approach.
+Our common research path involves going from clear definitions to establishing mathematical properties and then – and only then – conducting empirical tests to verify what could be expected from theoretical results.

-Having these high research standards, we place a lot of efforts on research and have built a team of researchers and portfolio managers -who participate in or lead research initiatives- that are highly skilled, experienced and diversified.
-The three main research axis of our research team are:
+Having these high research standards, we place a lot of efforts on research and have built a team of researchers and portfolio managers – who participate in or lead research initiatives – that are highly skilled, experienced and diversified.
+The three main research axes of our research team are:

-We work with some of the most sophisticated institutional investors in the world and we consider that sharing expertise and providing our research capabilities to their complex challenges is a crucial step in building a solid and grounded research team.
-On top of our three main research axis, we hence spend a significant amount of research time finding customized answers to challenging issues raised by our clients, in an effort to ensure no stone is unturned.
+We work with some of the most sophisticated institutional investors in the world and we consider that applying our expertise and research capabilities to their complex challenges is a crucial step in building a solid and grounded research team.
+On top of our three main research axis, we hence spend a significant amount of our research efforts finding customized answers to challenging issues raised by our clients, in an effort to ensure no stone is unturned.

 A diversified and effective research team